 Trigger Point Work - Direct pressure techniques are applied to specific points on the body to reduce hypersensitive areas within the muscles and fascia.

-Oncology Massage – Specialized techniques are customized for the client going through cancer treatments.
-These techniques are carefully selected to help with the physical and emotional distress of the illness and side effects of the treatments, such as neuropathy.
+Oncology Massage - Techniques are customized for the client/patient going through cancer treatments.
+Modalities are carefully selected to help with the physical and emotional distress of the illness and side effects of the treatments, such as neuropathy.
 Click here for more information.

-Oncology massage techniques can also be utilized for the elderly and for people with medically complex conditions.
+Seniors - Oncology massage can also be utilized for the elderly and for people with medically complex conditions.

-Fibromyalgia Massage - A gentle, calming massage is carefully applied to soften and lengthen tight tissues while focusing on stress reduction.
+Fibromyalgia Massage - A gentle, calming massage is carefully applied to soften and lengthen tight muscles while focusing on stress reduction.

 Prenatal & Infant - Prenatal massage can be performed during a healthy pregnancy.
-Techniques are applied while the client is in a side-lying position.
-Once the baby is born, parents are taught how to apply massage strokes to enhance the health, healing and general well-being of the baby.
+Techniques are applied while the client is in a side-lying (or comfortable and safe) position.
+Once the baby is born, parents are taught how to apply massage strokes to enhance the general well-being of the baby.